samber/chartjs-plugin-datasource-prometheus/README.md

 ## 🤝 Contributing

-The Prometheus Datasource is open source and contributions from community (you!) are welcomed.
+The Prometheus Datasource is open source and contributions from community (you!) are welcome.

 There are many ways to contribute: writing code, documentation, reporting issues...